 Suwanee’s climate puts real stress on residential roofs.
 Gwinnett County averages over 50 inches of rainfall per year, and summer thunderstorms can bring hail and sustained high winds.
 The combination of heat, humidity, and storm exposure ages roofing systems faster than many homeowners expect.

-We recommend annual inspections for most Suwanee homes, and an additional inspection after any significant storm event - particularly after a storm with hail larger than three-quarters of an inch.
+Most Suwanee homes benefit from annual inspections, plus an additional inspection after any significant storm event - particularly after a storm with hail larger than three-quarters of an inch.
 Hail damage that looks minor on the surface can fracture the shingle mat below the granule layer, dramatically reducing the shingle’s remaining life and potentially voiding the manufacturer warranty.

 Here’s what’s at stake when an inspection gets skipped:

-We’ve seen all of these situations - and in nearly every case, the homeowner wished they’d caught it earlier.
+Network roofers see all of these situations regularly - and in nearly every case, the homeowner wished they’d caught it earlier.

 When to Schedule an Inspection